Image

 Assessing and Managing Suicide Risk (AMSR) teaches best practices recommended by the nation's leading experts in the research and delivery of suicide care.

-AMSR-Outpatient Course is an on-demand course that offers eight hours of instruction over five months of access for clinical professionals requiring a more flexible learning schedule.
+AMSR-Outpatient Course is an online asynchronous course that offers eight hours of instruction over five months of access for clinical professionals requiring a more flexible learning schedule.

 Suicide and People Receiving Mental Health Care

 Suicidal behavior is a major cause of death and disability in the United States.
-Each year, over 45,000 people die by suicide [1] and hundreds of thousands are seen in hospital emergency departments for suicide attempts [2].
-And the risk of suicide attempt or death is highest within 30 days of discharge from an emergency department or inpatient psychiatric unit.
-[3]
+In 2022, over 48,000 people died by suicide and 12.3 million people had serious thoughts of suicide.
+[1] Research shows that the risk of suicide death is highest within the first seven days and remains high throughout the 30 days following discharge from an emergency department or inpatient psychiatric unit.
+[4]

-Despite the acute needs of patients with elevated suicide risk and their frequency of contact with health and behavioral healthcare professionals [4], many providers—psychologists, social workers, and other mental health counselors—are inadequately trained to assess, treat, and manage suicide risk in their patients [5].
-According to the National Action Alliance for Suicide Prevention, “Many clinical training programs do not fully prepare healthcare professionals to provide suicide care.”
-[6]
+Despite the acute needs of individuals with elevated suicide risk many providers—psychologists, social workers, mental health counselors, and other professionals—are inadequately trained to assess, intervene, and manage suicide risk in the individuals in their care.
+[2,3] According to the National Action Alliance for Suicide Prevention, “Many clinical training programs do not fully prepare healthcare professionals to provide suicide care.”
+[5]

 AMSR-Outpatient Training

-AMSR-Outpatient training provides participants with the knowledge and skills they need to address suicide risk and behaviors in outpatient setting clients.
-Participants will have the opportunity to increase their knowledge and apply practical skills in the five areas of AMSR competency.
+AMSR-Outpatient training provides participants with the knowledge and skills they need to identify, assess, and manage the suicide risk of individuals.
+During the training participants will have the opportunity to increase their knowledge and apply practical skills.

 Learn More